Andres9890/iagitbetter/README.md

    - Original repository URL and git provider information
    - First commit date as the creation date
    - API-fetched metadata (stars, forks, language, etc)
+   - Branch and releases information
 2. All repository files are uploaded preserving directory structure
+3. Release files are included if downloaded
-3. The git bundle is included
+4. The git bundle is included
-4. README.md is converted to HTML for the item description
+5. README.md is converted to HTML for the item description

 ### Archive Format
 - Identifier: `{owner}-{repo}-YYYYMMDD-HHMMSS`
 - Title: `{owner} - {repo}`
 - Date: First commit date (for historical accuracy)
-- Files: Complete repository structure & git bundle
+- Files: Complete repository structure, releases (if requested), & git bundle

 ## Repository Restoration